Gertrude Benham: Early travels

 Benham travelled to Canada in 1904 and visited Banff, Alberta.
 New areas of Canada were more accessible because of the railway.
 She stayed on Lake Louise.
-On 27 June, she made an ascent of Mount Lefroy with Mr Frost and her brothers Hans and Christian Kaufmann as guides.
+On 27 June, she made an ascent of Mount Lefroy with Mr Frost and the brothers Hans and Christian Kaufmann as guides.
 She ascended several other major peaks including the first ascent of Mount Fay.
-She beat a rival party to the top that was led by Mr. Fay.
+She beat a rival party to the top that was led by Charles Ernest Fay.
 Fay was annoyed that Benham had climbed "his" mountain first and decided to climb a nearby peak instead.
 However Benham had already been there and the Truda Peak is named in her honour.

-In 1905, she climbed in the Southern Alps alone and visited Tasmania and Australia.
+In 1905, Benham climbed in the Southern Alps alone and visited Tasmania and Australia.
 She made her way back to England via Japan, India, Egypt and Corsica.